 Maybe we oughtn’t to be off hunting Horcrux #5.
 Maybe we ought to be postulating the identity of Horcrux #3.

 And when we saw him in back Slughorn’s memory, he still looked perfectly healthy, and was actually wearing that Ring.
 Albus claims that he never did that after he’d turned it into a Horcrux.
-He looked healthy and normal in the Diary memories which were shown to Harry, as well.
+He had looked healthy and normal in the Diary memories which were shown to Harry, as well.
+(And not wearing any sort of ring, if one stops and thinks about it.
+And by that time Myrtle was already dead.)

 Tom was not raised inside the wizarding world and he approaches magic without a lot of the limitations of vision that the wizarding-raised absorb in childhood about what one can and cannot do with it.
 Some of Tom’s use of magic is a shockingly reckless affair.